Karen Hauer: Series 22: with celebrity partner Paul Merson

+Series 23: with celebrity partner Harry Aikines-Aryeetey

 Dance tours and other professional engagements

-In August 2017, Karen & Kevin Clifton announced they would be touring the UK again in 2018 with their theatre tour, following the sell out success of their first nationwide tour in 2017.
+In August 2017, Karen and Kevin Clifton announced they would be touring the UK again in 2018 with their theatre tour, following the sell-out success of their first nationwide tour in 2017.

-In July 2022, Hauer announced that she would be teaching & performing with Gorka Marquez at Donahey's 'Dancing with The Stars Weekends' in 2023.
+In October 2025, Hauer announced that she would be teaching and performing with Gorka Márquez at Donahey's 'Dancing with The Stars Weekends' in 2026.

 Hauer has performed on the Strictly Come Dancing Live! tour several times, either with a partner or as an additional dancer.

-In 2020, Hauer's 'Firedance' tour with Gorka Marquez was postponed after a number of performances due to the Covid-19 pandemic.
+In 2020, due to the COVID-19 pandemic, Hauer's 'Firedance' tour with Gorka Márquez was postponed after a number of performances.

 Personal life

 Hauer was born Karen Vanessa Girez Kardenez Andreas, in Valencia, Venezuela, and took up dancing after moving to New York when she was eight.
 She studied at the Martha Graham School of Contemporary Dance, and then the High School of Performing Arts (otherwise known as "The Fame School"), majoring in ballet and contemporary dance before going on to study Ballroom and Latin at the age of 19.

 Hauer was named World Mambo Champion in 2008, and Professional American Rhythm Rising Star Champion in 2009.

-Hauer became the longest serving female professional dancer on Strictly Come Dancing when she was confirmed to appear in her tenth series in 2021.
+Hauer became the longest-serving female professional dancer on Strictly Come Dancing when she was confirmed to appear in her tenth series in 2021.

 Hauer is a certified Personal Trainer and a health and fitness enthusiast, and in 2019 she launched her online fitness programme 'Hauer Power'.

-Hauer has been married three times: first to former dance partner Matthew Hauer (until 2009), then to fellow professional dancer Kevin Clifton (2015-2018) and latterly to Jordan Wyn-Jones (since 2022).
+Hauer has been married three times: first to former dance partner Matthew Hauer (until 2009), then to fellow professional dancer Kevin Clifton (2015-2018) and lately to Jordan Wyn-Jones, whom she married at Chewton Glen in 2022.
+She is currently dating former rugby player Simon Davidson.